cap-heavenly/cap-heavenly.github.io/README.md

 **Who am I?:**
 My name is Charlie (she/they) and I'm a student trying to teach herself software development.
-I am fairly knowledgable in basic python, althought I do not know much about common modulesand how to utilise them, I know the most basic HTML and I know very little CSS.
+I am fairly knowledgable in basic python, althought I do not know much about common modules and how to utilise them, I know the most basic HTML and I know very little CSS.